badgeteam/website/content/en/docs/Badges/MCH2022/software-development/rust.md

 the version provided by the badge team, but I have not tried this.

 Also: this seems to work on some computers and not on others ...
 Please feel free to provide a PR to the documentation or a link to a sample app ...
+Make sure you're using the newest version of everything.
+Throw away your computer and by a Windows one ...